FDio/csit/resources/libraries/bash/entry/tox/README.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

-This directory contains checker scripts and other files they need.
+This directory contains tox scripts and other files they need.
+Generally, a tox script is either a checker (suitable for automated verify) or a fixer (manually started, risky as uncommitted edits can be lost).
-Each checker script is assumed to be run from tox, when working directory is set to ${CSIT_DIR}.
+Each tox script is assumed to be run from tox, when working directory is set to ${CSIT_DIR}.

-Each script should:
+Each checker script should:
 + Return nonzero exit code when it fails.
 ++ The tox might ignore the code when the check is not blocking.
 + Write less verbose output to stderr.